Phoenix Suns vs Dallas Mavericks Betting Model Preview

 zackcooksports@gmail.com

-The Phoenix Suns and Dallas Mavericks will collide for Game 3 of their Western Conference series tonight from the American Airlines Center.
+The Phoenix Suns and Dallas Mavericks are set to collide for Game 6 tonight, where the Suns will have a chance to advance to the Western Conference Finals.

-Chris Paul led the Suns to a Game 2 victory by a score of 129-109 to give Phoenix a 2-0 edge in the series.
-Paul posted 28 points to go along with eight assists, while Devin Booker poured in a team-high 30 points.
-Luka Doncic once again had himself a game with 35 points, but it wasn’t enough for the Mavericks to even keep the contest close.
+Chris Paul and the Suns put on a dominating performance in Game 5, where they limited the Mavs to just 80 points in a 110-80 victory.
+Devin Booker and Luka Doncic both dropped 28 points in the contest to lead their respective teams.

+Depth scoring continues to be an issue for the Mavericks, but they’ve been able to withstand that and win both games at home in this series.

 Phoenix Suns vs Dallas Mavericks NBA Game Information